Enteritis and Gastroenteritis in Dogs

 Some causes of these conditions are contagious, such as canine parvovirus and some parasitic infections.
 Many of these conditions are preventable with routine vaccination and deworming.
 The most common cause of enteritis, dietary indiscretion, is often prevented by securing human food and food waste and preventing access to foods that are not part of a dog’s regular diet.

-Are Enteritis and Gastroenteritis Common in Dogs?
+Is Enteritis and Gastroenteritis in Dogs common?

 Enteritis and gastroenteritis are common in dogs.
 Many dogs have at least one instance of self-resolving enteritis and/or gastroenteritis in their lifetime.